AndrDm/10-bit-OpenGL-GLFW/README.md

 glTexImage2D(GL_TEXTURE_2D, 0, GL_RGB10, ImageWidth, ImageHeight, 0, GL_RGB, GL_UNSIGNED_SHORT, pixelsU16);
 ```

-There are four small projects, each one will open two windows - one in 8 bit mode, and another one in 10 bit, so you can compare both visually to check that banding effect disappeared on 10 bit.
+There are four small projects, each one will open two windows — one in 8 bit mode, and another one in 10 bit, so you can compare both visually to check that the banding effect is disappeared on 10 bit.

 #### Demo-10 bit